Exhibition at the Palais de Tokyo

 - 12 PM - 12 AM: Thursday.

-- Tuesday: Closed to the public.
+- Tuesday: The Palais de Tokyo is closed to the public.

 Other conversations